 WHEN: Friday 24 March, 5:30pm – 7pm

-Come along and see the culmination of the two-week Women Art and Politics residency program for South Asian, Southeast Asian and Australian visual and performing artists.
-The event will feature the launch of their collaborative paste-up work and outcomes of their creative lab.
-Expect spoken word poetry, performance and an insight in cross-cultural collaboration.
+The culmination of the Women Art and Politics residency program for South Asian, Southeast Asian and Australian visual and performing artists.
+We asked ‘What does it mean to be a woman in art and politics in our current times?’
+Expect spoken word poetry, performance and an insight into cross-cultural collaboration.

 WHEN: Saturday 25 March, 1pm – 2pm

-The Lifted Brow’s popular Mixed Tape series asks contributors to talk to their favourite song or album and why it changed their life.
+The Lifted Brow’s popular Mixtape Memoirs series asks contributors to talk to their favourite song or album and how it changed their life.

 Postcard to my future self